testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Some services provide a fake version that can be deployed by the caller locally, usually using Docker - This will ease the setup and boost the performance but won't help with simulating various responses &nbsp; ❌; Some services provide 'sandbox' environment so the real service is hit but no costs or side effects are triggered - This will cut down the noise of setting up the 3rd party service but also won't allow simulating scenarios ;  &nbsp; ❌;
+👀 &nbsp; **Alternatives:** Some services provide a fake version that can be deployed by the caller locally, usually using Docker - This will ease the setup and boost the performance but won't help with simulating various responses &nbsp; ❌; Some services provide 'sandbox' environment, so the real service is hit but no costs or side effects are triggered - This will cut down the noise of setting up the 3rd party service but also won't allow simulating scenarios &nbsp; ❌;

 <br/>